bauwenst/TkTkT/README.md

 `tktkt.preparation.huggingface`.

 Here's a non-exhaustive list of reasons:
-- The HuggingFace `tokenizers` library has horrifically un(der)documented Python interfaces.
+1. The HuggingFace `tokenizers` library has horrifically un(der)documented Python interfaces.
 Some classes even accept arguments that aren't in their signature.
-- The `tokenizers` library is implemented in Rust and hence there is no possibility of inspecting implementations in any Python IDE.
+2. The `tokenizers` library is implemented in Rust and hence there is no possibility of inspecting implementations in any Python IDE.
 Have fun using your black box.
+3. The `tokenizers` interface does not allow separating preprocessing from the actual tokenisation algorithm.
+   - The `PreTrainedTokenizerBase` class, from which the "slow" (Pythonic) `PreTrainedTokenizer` and "fast" (Rustic) `PreTrainedTokenizerFast` classes both inherit, only declares an end-to-end `.tokenize()` method (equivalent to TkTkT's `.prepareAndTokenise()`).
+The interface for these subclasses is different enough that both lack features of the other:
+      - Whereas `PreTrainedTokenizer` does declare a `._tokenize()` (equivalent to TkTkT's `.tokenise()`), I challenge you to find the equivalent for `PreTrainedTokenizerFast`.
+Best you'll find is `.backend_tokenizer.model.tokenize()`, which outputs unusable objects of class `tokenizers.Token`.
+      - Whereas `PreTrainedTokenizerFast` has fields `.backend_tokenizer.pre_tokenizer` and `.backend_tokenizer.normalizer`
+        (untyped of course, so you can't get autocompletion on their methods unless you manually assign them to a variable and annotate it yourself), `PreTrainedTokenizer` has [no access to a pretokeniser](https://github.com/huggingface/transformers/issues/26254).
+        Preprocessing has to be defined inside `._tokenize()`, which means you're doing two steps of preprocessing (one inside `.tokenize()` and one inside `._tokenize()`) making this `._tokenize()` no longer equivalent to TkTkT's `.tokenise()`.
+      - For `PreTrainedTokenizerFast`, the `.backend_tokenizer.pre_tokenizer` and `.backend_tokenizer.normalizer` fields
+        can both be `None`, rather than an identity transform like in TkTkT, meaning you always have to check if they exist.
+        Also funny: even when they are not `None`, you can't check if they exist with a simple `if t.backend_tokenizer.normalizer: ...` because somehow that's always `False`.
+   - Also, the `PreTrainedTokenizerBase` interface is not defined with `@abstractmethod` but with an ever-increasing amount of `raise NotImplementedError` methods.
+In other words: it's hard to know which methods need to be implemented and there's no enforcement mechanism to ensure everything has been implemented.
-- The `tokenizers.pre_tokenizers` submodule has so much technical debt that it can't be patched.
+4. The `tokenizers.pre_tokenizers` submodule has technical debt that can't be patched.
 Some examples:
       - The mapping from Unicode codepoints to UTF-8 bytes, as first used in GPT-2, is only implemented in the `ByteLevel` pretokeniser.
 Yet, it is concerned with more than this, since it splits on spaces and punctuation (optionally prefixed by a space) before applying the mapping.
-This is wrong for at least three reasons: users of the byte mapping don't necessary want the string to be split, it synonymises prefixed spaces (converted to `Ġ`) with start-of-word boundaries whilst actually all words (even those directly preceded by punctuation) should be marked with such a boundary, and it assumes that such boundaries should always be at the start of a word.
+This is wrong for at least three reasons:
+        - Users of the byte mapping don't necessary want the string to be split;
+        - It synonymises prefixed spaces (converted to `Ġ`) with start-of-word boundaries whilst actually all words (even those directly preceded by punctuation) should be marked with such a boundary;
+        - It assumes that such boundaries should always be at the start of a word.
       - The GPT-2 convention of having a word boundary at the *start* of (almost) all words is hardcoded throughout `transformers` and `tokenizers` (with options that commonly look like `add_prefix_space`) even though the original BPE paper used word boundaries at the *end* of words (`</w>`).
 Only supporting the start-of-word convention is bad because this deteriorates downstream performance for e.g. Germanic languages, where a compound has its head at the end and hence it should be allowed to tokenise the head with the exact same tokens as it would be if it was isolated.
-- Weird holdovers from adapting between libraries, like the `Precompiled` normaliser stored as base64, allow for even less insight into what's happening.
+      - There is literally a normaliser class called `Precompiled` which is just one big object stored in base64 in the tokeniser config JSON.
+No access to it in Python, no interface, no description of what it does.
+A black box.
+Probably a holdover from adapting the `sentencepiece` package to HuggingFace, yet TkTkT doesn't do it that way.
-- Did you know that their RoBERTa BPE implementation [removes the highest-priority merge from the tokeniser](https://github.com/huggingface/transformers/blob/9b5a6450d481b0f02834684ffd8b3ba4cbbd6fe0/src/transformers/models/roberta/tokenization_roberta.py#L194) unless the merge file is preceded by a `#version` tag?
+5. Did you know that their RoBERTa BPE implementation [removes the highest-priority merge from the tokeniser](https://github.com/huggingface/transformers/blob/9b5a6450d481b0f02834684ffd8b3ba4cbbd6fe0/src/transformers/models/roberta/tokenization_roberta.py#L194) unless the merge file is preceded by a `#version` tag?
 This doesn't conform to [the BPE standard](https://github.com/rsennrich/subword-nmt/), and almost cost me a paper.
-- In the little documentation that does exist (e.g. for WordPiece and KudoPiece), there are so many theoretical inaccuracies that we shouldn't even have confidence in anything that isn't a BPE tokeniser implemented by them.
+6. In the little documentation that does exist (e.g. for WordPiece and KudoPiece), there are so many theoretical inaccuracies that we shouldn't even have confidence in anything that isn't a BPE tokeniser implemented by them.
-  Their [explanation for KudoPiece](https://huggingface.co/learn/nlp-course/chapter6/7), an algorithm which itself was already poorly explained originally, is so wrong it is actually painful.
+    Their [explanation for KudoPiece](https://huggingface.co/learn/nlp-course/chapter6/7), an algorithm which itself was already poorly explained originally, is mathematically absurd.
-- They offer very few core models (basically only BPE and KudoPiece, which [`sentencepiece`](github.com/google/sentencepiece) already offers and keeps much more updated) whilst there exist many more in the literature, and the likelihood that someone who knows the literature comes along to implement all of them in C++ is rather low.
+7. They offer very few core models (basically only BPE and KudoPiece, which [`sentencepiece`](github.com/google/sentencepiece) already offers and keeps much more updated) whilst there exist many more in the literature, and the likelihood that someone who knows the literature comes along to implement all of them in C++ is rather low.

 ## Pronunciation
 The acronym stands for ToKeniser ToolKiT and is supposed to be pronounced fast, like a beatboxer mimicking hi-hats (kind of like "tuh-kuh-tuh-kuh-ts" but as fast as you can).
 It is mandatory that you do this, because I said so.
 If you are Brazilian, you may pronounce it "tuca tuca" while playing [the official TkTkT theme song](https://open.spotify.com/track/2aX7w5bdbES8A9H5FDydSA).

+If you think all of this is cringe, too bad -- it is the only way not to fall into clinical depression after realising just how messy modern subword tokenisation is at the algorithmic *and* an implementational level.